 PLEASE NOTE: This form is for scholarly articles covered by the UC faculty Senate or Presidential open access policies, NOT dissertations and theses.
 For questions about dissertations and theses on eScholarship, please visit the eScholarship help center.

-- An embargo delays public access to an article in eScholarship until a chosen time period has passed after the article is published in a journal.
-The author chooses to retain the rights reserved by the policy, but agrees not to exercise them until the embargo period has passed.
+Delay public access to an article in eScholarship until a chosen time period has passed.
+The author chooses to retain the rights reserved by the policy, but agrees not to exercise them until after the embargo.

-- A waiver opts out of the policy completely for a particular article.
-The author’s rights are limited to what is allowed by the publication agreement she or he signs with the publisher.
+Enable an author to opt out of UC’s open access policies for a particular article.
+The author’s rights are then limited to what is allowed by the publication agreement signed with the publisher.
 You can look up your publisher’s standard terms on SHERPA/RoMEO, if you do not have publishing agreement on hand.